 Most BLS programs publish data at the national level.
-Some programs also publish data for smaller geographic areas, allowing focus on regional, state, or local trends.
+Some programs also publish data for geographic areas, allowing you to focus on regional, state, or local trends.

 For example, BLS publishes separate unemployment rates for the United States, for Texas, and for San Antonio.
-We also have a national wage rate for registered nurses, as well as wage rates for registered nurses in California and in Los Angeles.
+We also have a national wage rate for registered nurses and wage rates for registered nurses in California and in Los Angeles.

-The BLS Geographic Guide is an easy to use matrix showing data availability by geographic coverage.
+The BLS Geographic Guide is an easy-to-use matrix showing the data available for geographic areas.

-The Current Employment Statistics (CES) program provides detailed industry data on employment, hours, and earnings of workers on nonfarm payrolls for all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and over 400 metropolitan areas and divisions.
+The Current Employment Statistics (CES) program provides detailed industry data on employment, hours, and earnings of workers on nonfarm payrolls for all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and over 400 metropolitan areas and divisions.

 The Local Area Unemployment Statistics (LAUS) program produces monthly and annual employment, unemployment, and labor force data for geographic regions and divisions, states, counties, metropolitan areas, and many cities, by place of residence.
 Monthly unemployment statistics for states, counties, and metropolitan areas are available in map format; see Create Customized Maps (Unemployment Rates).

 The Quarterly Census of Employment and Wages program produces data for Census regions and divisions, states, counties, metropolitan areas, and many cities, by place of employment.

 The Geographic Profile of Employment and Unemployment contains information from the Current Population Survey (CPS) for regions and divisions, 50 states and the District of Columbia.
 Data are provided on the employed and unemployed by selected demographic and economic characteristics.

 Consumer price indexes are available for four broad geographic regions, size of city distinctions, a region and city size-class cross classification, and 27 Metropolitan Statistical Areas.